qdh-2002/Pose_Estimation_Horse/README.md

 - **🎦 87 Different Videos**: These videos are sourced from prestigious equestrian competitions such as the FEI and the Olympics, as well as IFCE and various internet sources.
 - **✅ Annotations**: The annotations follow the COCO-style format.
 We adopt a skeleton of 28 keypoints.
-- **✅ BBox**: We also provide bounding box information in our dataset.

 🚀 The complete dataset can be accessed on [OneDrive](https://onedrive.live.com/?cid=FEA017F18035C74D&id=FEA017F18035C74D%21s12200e83ccea4cc4b3fe3dbd87a7ee81&parId=FEA017F18035C74D%21sd8aec58d711f4827af93e98bb5c9647f&o=OneUp).